hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ref_genome | Detect | Will attempt to detect reference genome from COBALT output but failing that must be either hg18 or hg38.

 #### Optional Somatic Fit Arguments
 The following arguments control the somatic fit.
-Changing these values without a through understanding of the system is not recommended.
+Changing these values without a thorough understanding of the system is not recommended.

 Argument | Default | Description
 ---|---|---